 The Why Behind It?

 Chlorophyll would be the answer.
-It is the dominate pigment in the leaves (green).
+It is the dominant pigment in the leaves (green).
 It covers the other colors that are there in the leaves, the reds, and yellows.
 The leaves stay green the water that the tree takes in through its roots.

 Why does the green disappear?
 The trees realize that summer is coming to an end (due to less sunlight) and stop taking in so much water.
 Without the water, the green chlorophyll starts to disappear and the other colors in the leaf and the yellow and the orange can be seen.

+So leaves don’t really “change” color so much as lose color.
 You can clearly see the different colors on the filter.
 Do this with your kids.
 You only need some coffee filters and rubbing alcohol.
 You have kids, so you probably already have the rubbing alcohol and coffee filters.